Boris Johnson’s attempt to call election is thwarted by MPs

 Court ruling

-Meanwhile, on Wednesday, a Scottish court ruled that the matter of whether Mr Johnson’s decision to suspend parliament later this month until shortly before the UK leaves the EU is lawful was not one for judges to decide.
+Meanwhile, a Scottish court ruled on Wednesday that the matter of whether Mr Johnson’s decision to suspend parliament later this month until shortly before the UK is scheduled to leave the EU is lawful was not one for judges to decide.

 More than 70 opposition politicians had challenged Mr Johnson’s right to suspend, or “prorogue”, parliament, arguing it was illegal and unconstitutional because his intent was to force through a no-deal Brexit on October 31st by limiting the opportunity for opponents to object to it.